 Sophia Brous is a cross-disciplinary performance-maker based in New York and Melbourne, Australia.
-An artist with diverse interests, she is a musician, performer, composer and musical director, writer, director and festival curator.
-She creates new commissioned and collaborative works with festivals, concert houses and artists internationally.
+An artist of diverse interests, she is a musician, vocalist, performer, musical director, writer, curator and festival director.
+She creates and performs in new commissioned and collaborative works for festivals, concert houses and major events internationally.

-Brous is ongoing Artistic Associate at the Arts Centre Melbourne where she founded Supersense: Festival of the Ecstatic.
-She was 2016-2018 artist-in-resident of National Sawdust, New York and former resident artist of Robert Wilson’s Watermill Center and the Red Bull Studios New York.
-She is the recipient of a range of prizes including the Victorian Government Creators Fund and recent finalist of the Outstanding Artist Award, Melbourne Prize for Music.
+Brous was 2016-2018 artist-in-resident of National Sawdust, New York and former resident artist of Robert Wilson’s Watermill Center and the Red Bull Studios New York.
+She is ongoing Artistic Associate at the Arts Centre Melbourne where she founded Supersense: Festival of the Ecstatic and is the recipient of a range of prizes including the Victorian Government Creators Fund and is recent finalist of the Outstanding Artist Award, Melbourne Prize for Music.

-Brous’ recent productions include immersive live dream meditation Dream Machine at Pioneer Works for the Red Bull Music Festival New York with guests Iggy Pop, Master Musicians of Jajouka and Genesis Breyer P-Orridge; When The World’s On Fire with guitarist Marc Ribot for Direct Current/The Kennedy Centre, Washington, Music and Poetry of the Kesh by legendary science fiction writer Ursula K Le Guin, Lullaby Movement: a song cycle with Leo Abrahams and David Coulter (UTProjects/Sydney Festival) and the all-star New York large ensemble collective EXO-TECH, with Kimbra and collaborators including David Byrne, Moses Sumney, Questlove, Yuka Honda, Colin Stetson, Caroline Polachek, Dave Harrington and more.
+Recent commissioned works and productions include the large-scale live concert installation Dream Machine for Pioneer Works and the Red Bull Music Festival New York with guests Iggy Pop, Master Musicians of Jajouka and Genesis Breyer P-Orridge; When The World’s On Fire with Marc Ribot for The Kennedy Centre Washington DC/Direct Current Festival; Ursula K Le Guin’s Music and Poetry of the Kesh for RVNG International; song cycle Lullaby Movement with Leo Abrahams and David Coulter (UTProjects/Sydney Festival), and the all-star New York large ensemble collective EXO-TECH, created by Brous and pop innovator Kimbra, featuring a revolving cast of some of New York’s most respected musical luminaries including David Byrne, Yuka Honda, Dave Harrington, Moses Sumney, Questlove, Colin Stetson, Caroline Polachek, Mauro Refosco and many more.

-Recent performance engagements include The Barbican’s In Dreams: David Lynch Revisited, Arthur Russell Retrospective for BAM, New York; Hallucinations at DOCUMENTA 2017; motion picture Mary Magdalene with Joaquin Pheonix and Rooney Mara, The Southbank Centre’s 200 Motels by Frank Zappa with the BBC Concert Orchestra; Marina Abramovic’s Private Archaeology for the Museum of Old and New Art (MONA) and Mick Harvey’s Serge Gainsbourg Intoxicated Man (Mute).
+Brous has been a feature performer in productions for The Barbican, Southbank Centre, Paris Philharmonie, Brooklyn Academy of Music, Operadagen Rotterdam, The Kennedy Center for the Arts, Sydney Opera House, National Sawdust, DOCUMENTA, Pioneer Works, FORM, Red Bull Festival New York, Dark MOFO, Adelaide, Sydney and Melbourne Festivals.
+Recent performance engagements include The Barbican’s In Dreams: David Lynch Revisited, Arthur Russell Retrospective for BAM, New York; Hallucinations for DOCUMENTA 2017; motion pictures Mary Magdalene (2018) and Judy and Punch (2019); The Southbank Centre’s 200 Motels by Frank Zappa with the BBC Concert Orchestra; Marina Abramovic’s Private Archaeology (Dark MOFO/MONA) and Mick Harvey’s Serge Gainsbourg Intoxicated Man (Mute).

 “…a powerhouse” – The Australian